ENS Logo

 Clients are expected to support a number of URI schemas, which aren't always web URIs, so the final result you see in your application will vary depending on how the library you are using has decided to handle avatar records.

-• http(s): - URI Scheme for for HTTP(S) URLs.
+• http(s): - URI Scheme for HTTP(S) URLs.
 Libraries will most likely return the result directly.

 • ipfs: - URI scheme for IPFS hashes.
 Libraries may decide to fetch the result from a public gateway for you.